SparkShardMC/Minecraft-Chaos-Sim/README.md

 # 🌪️ Minecraft Chaos Civilization Sim: 100 AI vs. The Apocalypse
 **100 Autonomous Agents.
 10 World-Ending Disasters.
 Zero Scarcity.
 One Winner.**

-This repository contains the source code for a custom NeoForge mod designed for high-stakes social experiments in Minecraft.
+This repository contains the source code for a custom Fabric mod designed for high-stakes social experiments in Minecraft.
 Watch as 100 AI players form civilizations, build "Super-Bunkers," and attempt to survive both natural disasters and tactical raids.

 ---